Thank you for reading our post, please rate this article at the end.

 Whether you use the boats or not, a few hundred dollars going away from your pocket every month may be a waste of money.
 Busy schedules might not allow you to take time out for hitting the water.

-But you must still keep paying the boat club to retain your membership.
+But you still need to pay the boat club to retain your membership.
 You can always leave a boat club if you want to stop letting your money go down the drain.

 However, if you have free time again in the future and want to go boating, you would have to pay a hefty registration fee (usually thousands of dollars) to become a member again.